arunoda/fastai-shell/README.md

 fastai start
 ```

-That'll show you a list of GPU options available for you.
-You can select a one based on your requirements and cost.
+That will show you a list of GPU options available.
+You can select one based on your requirements and cost.

 After you have finished with your instance, run: